optmai/opt4ml/chapter2.md

 > *All models fade, but principles endure!*

-In this chapter, we first introduce the traditional empirical risk minimization (ERM) framework, using traditional label prediction problems to illustrate three components: loss functions, optimization algorithms, and generalization analysis.

-We then delve into advanced learning methods, including distributionally robust optimization (DRO) and group DRO, aimed at enhancing model robustness.
-Next, we present an advanced learning paradigm called empirical X-risk minimization (EXM) and discuss its applications.
-Finally, we introduce a new learning paradigm named data prediction for learning foundation models in modern AI with a discriminative X-risk.
+This chapter begins with an introduction to the traditional empirical risk minimization (ERM) framework, using standard label prediction tasks to illustrate its three core components: loss functions, optimization algorithms, and generalization analysis.
+We then explore advanced learning techniques—such as distributionally robust optimization (DRO) and group DRO—that aim to enhance model robustness under distribution shifts.
+Building on this foundation, we introduce the empirical X-risk minimization (EXM) paradigm and discuss its applications in modern machine learning.
+Finally, we present the concept of data prediction for discriminative learning in foundation models.
+The goals of this chapter are threefold: (i) to provide a cohesive view of how discriminative principles inform objective function design; (ii) to highlight the role of optimization tools for objective design and model training; and (iii) to motivate the need for compositional optimization frameworks.
+To maintain accessibility, the exposition remains high-level and avoids technical details from learning theory.

 ---